tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 on the Diffie-Hellman problem.
 Threshold cryptography is a fundamental concept in SINTRA, as it allows the group to perform a common cryptographic operation for which the secret key is shared among the servers such that no single server or small coalition of corrupted servers can obtain useful information about the key.
-SINTRA provides threshold-cryptographic schemes for digital signatures, public-key encryption and unpredictable pseudo-random number generation (coin-tossing).
+SINTRA provides threshold-cryptographic schemes for digital signatures, public-key encryption and unpredictable pseudorandom number generation (coin-tossing).
 It contains broadcast primitives for reliable and consistent broadcasts, which provide agreement on individual messages sent by distinguished senders.
 However, these primitives cannot guarantee a total order for a stream of multiple messages delivered by the system, which is needed to build fault-tolerant services using the